Lanrico/Guanlan-Ji-Web-API-Assignment/README.md

 + The movies in favourites will have a red heart just after a user login, and disappear just after the user logout.
 + Of course when a user haven't sign in, he can't see the addToFavourite button in the movie card
 + A more complete sign up and sign in function, the error message is different due to different types of invalid input
++ A real-time response recommand page, its movie list is caculated by a simple algorithm using the users favourites.

 ## Independent learning (if relevant)

 The API "/users/{id}/recommendation " implements a simple recommender, the flow of algorithm of it is as follows:
 1. Get the movie list of the user's favourites, and extract the genres of them.
 2. Count the number of the occurrence of each genre, then find the maximum one's genre id.
-3. Use the genre id to query movies and get the result.
+3. Use the genre id to query movies and get the result from the top 20 trending movies.
+In this way the user can get recommend movie by his favourites and the trending movies